Romy D HannaGeoscientist, Department of Geological Sciences, Jackson School of Geosciences

 Areas of Expertise

-Planetary geology, remote sensing, thermal infrared and VISNIR spectroscopy, high-resolution x-ray computed tomography, 3D image analysis and processing, scientific computing
+Planetary geology, carbonaceous chondrites, Mars geology, remote sensing, thermal infrared spectroscopy, high-resolution x-ray computed tomography (CT), 3D image analysis and processing, scientific software development